the-refinery/sparkpost_rails/README.md

 mail(to: to_email, subject: "Test", body: "test", sparkpost_data: data)
 ```

-To schedule the generation of messages for a future date and time, specify a start time in the "sparkpost_data":
+To schedule the generation of messages for a future date and time, specify a start time in the date parameter of the mail.
+Date must be in the future and less than 1 year from today.
+If date is in the past or too far in the future, no date will be passed, and no delivery schedule will be set.

 ```
-data = { start_time: DateTime.now + 4.hours }
+start_time = DateTime.now + 4.hours

-mail(to: to_email, subject: "Test", body: "test", sparkpost_data: data)
+mail(to: to_email, subject: "Test", body: "test", date: start_time)
 ```

 You can set a description for a transmission via the "sparkpost_data" as well.
 The maximum length of the decription is 1024 characters - values